 Assets available for sale and discontinued operations

 Assets available for sale, and the assets related to a discontinued operation that are classified as available for sale, are measured at the lower of their book value or their fair value less the costs arising from their sale.
 The Group does not have assets classified under assets available for sale in the financial statements for 2016 or 2015.

 Operating profit and EBITDA

-Non-recurring items are income or expense arising from non-recurring or rare events.
-Gains or losses from the sale or discontinuation of business operations or assets, gains or losses from restructuring business operations as well as impairment losses of goodwill and other assets are recognised as non-recurring items.
-Non-recurring items are recognised in the profit and loss statement within the corresponding income or expense group.
-Non-recurring items are described in the Report by the Board of Directors.
+Adjusted items are income or expense arising from non-recurring or rare events.
+Gains or losses from the sale or discontinuation of business operations or assets, gains or losses from restructuring business operations as well as impairment losses of goodwill and other assets are recognised by the Group as adjusted items.
+Adjusted items are recognised in the profit and loss statement within the corresponding income or expense group.
+Adjusted items are described in the Report by the Board of Directors.

 Accounting principles requiring management’s judgement and key sources of estimation uncertainty

 The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions which may differ from actual results in the future.
 Management is also required to use its discretion as to the application of the accounting principles used to prepare the statements.